microsoft/BotBuilder-V3/Builder/Node/guides/understanding-natural-language.md

 ## Handle Intents
 Once you've deployed a model for your LUIS app we can create a bot that consumes that model.
 To keep things simple we'll create a [TextBot](/builder/node/bots/TextBot/) that we can interact with from a console window.

-Create a folder and run npm init.
+Create a folder for yoru bot, cd into it, and run npm init.

     npm init